Dick Spring: "Spring Tide" and return to power

 There followed a rather heated discussion in the Dáil, concerning the appointment.
 Fine Gael asked questions about Whelehan's suitability and objectivity.
 This was supportive of Spring's position.
 Democratic Left TD Pat Rabbitte then implied that the Catholic hierarchy was instructing Reynolds to appoint Whelehan.
 Reynolds became irate with this allegation and responded angrily.
 Reynolds now realised that Spring was uncompromising about Whelehan.
 To remain in government, Reynolds removed Whelehan; however, Spring refused to go back into government with Reynolds.
 Whelehan served as President of the High Court for one day.

 Spring proceeded to withdraw from the government.
 The minority Reynolds government then lost a vote of confidence in the Dáil.
 Reynolds resigned as party leader but continued as a caretaker Taoiseach.
 Spring entered into negotiations with Reynolds' successor as party, Bertie Ahern, the Minister for Finance.
 In early December, they agreed to reform the Fianna Fáil–Labour Government.
 On the eve of that government being formed, The Irish Times published a report that Ahern knew more about an aspect of the scandal that had brought down Reynolds than had previously been known.
 Spring broke off negotiations with Fianna Fáil, and instead pursued negotiations to form a coalition with Fine Gael and Democratic Left.
 In December 1994, Fine Gael, Labour and Democratic Left formed a coalition government, referred to as the Rainbow Coalition, forestalling the possibility of an election.
 Spring returned to his positions as Tánaiste and Minister for Foreign Affairs.
 This was the first occasion on which a new Irish government was formed without a general election.
 The previous Fianna Fáil and Labour Programme for Government was substantially adopted by the new government and in return for making John Bruton the Taoiseach, Ruairi Quinn of Labour became the first-ever Labour Minister for Finance.

 During his period as Foreign Minister, Spring played a role in the Northern Ireland peace process, and along with Reynolds was involved in negotiations leading to the Provisional Irish Republican Army and loyalist ceasefires of 1994.
-With Reynolds, he received warm applause in the Dáil on the announcement of the Downing Street Declaration in December 1993.
-He also advanced Ireland's membership of the Partnership for Peace, a sister organization of NATO, a controversial issue due to Ireland's policy of neutrality.
+With Reynolds and Máire Geoghegan-Quinn, he received warm applause in the Dáil on the announcement of the Downing Street Declaration in December 1993.
+He also advanced Ireland's membership of the Partnership for Peace, a sister organisation of NATO, a controversial issue due to Ireland's policy of neutrality.